Purpose of this guide

 Respond quickly and personally - Negative feedback requires immediate action so make sure to reach out to your Detractors to show empathy, take ownership of issues, and offer solutions.

 Escale to Customer Support or CS - In some caes, you may need to pass the feedback to your customer support team or success for a more detailed follow-up.
-Ensure that Detractors know their concerns are being escalated for resotluion.
+Ensure that Detractors know their concerns are being escalated for resolution.

 Automate alerts for quick response - Set up email or Slack notifications so your team can act right away.